corda/corda-docs-portal/content/en/platform/corda/5.0/developing-applications/api/api-ledger-token-selection.md

 When a flow executes a successful query to select tokens via the selection API, it receives a Token Claim.
 The claim represents a list of tokens that have been exclusively claimed and can be used as inputs to a new transaction.
 Once the flow has completed (successfully or not), it should release the claim, signaling which tokens, if any, were consumed in a transaction.
 Any unused tokens are released back to the pool for others to use.

 ## Token Eligibility
-As described, a Token is a representation of state that is available to spend.
+As described, a token is a representation of state that is available to be spent.
 The following rules control the eligibility of a token/state for selection:

 * **Consumed/Unconsumed Status:** Only tokens that are unconsumed are eligible for selection.
 When a transaction is finalized, all the input states for that transaction are considered consumed and immediately become ineligible for selection.
 Conversely, any output states of a finalized transaction, become available for selection, if the other criteria below are met.
 * **Relevancy:** By default, a state is relevant if the holding identity (node) is a participant in the transaction.
 However, you can control the relevancy of a state by implementing the `isRelevant` method on the states' contract.
 Only output states marked as `isRelevant=true` are available for selection.